A saddle sore, the one thing cyclists, including me, hate to face after a long and enjoyable ride.

 As mentioned earlier, a saddle sore can get really complicated if it’s not well taken care of.

-Antibacterial cream is the best way to go to treat saddle sore and prevent it from getting too complicated.
-It also gradually works towards decreasing of the saddle sore, resulting in a quicker recovery.
+Antibacterial cream is the best way to treat saddle sore and prevent it from getting too complicated.
+It also gradually works towards decreasing the saddle sore, resulting in a quicker recovery.

 3. Wear Breathable Underwear

-Wearing breathable underwear is just another thing you should do in order to successfully treat a saddle sore.
+Wearing breathable underwear is just another thing you should do to treat a saddle sore successfully.

 Even if you don’t like such material, you should still wear it for the chance of a quicker recovery.
-Also, it would be helpful if you could find loose breathable underwear since tight underwear is constantly pressed on the skin and might not help you in this case.
+It would also be helpful if you could find loose, breathable underwear since tight underwear is constantly pressed on the skin and might not help you in this case.

 4. See Your Local GP

-If you’ve been trying to treat saddle sore on your own for some time now, and you don’t see any improvements, I’d highly suggest you see your local GP.
+If you’ve been trying to treat saddle sore on your own for some time now, and you don’t see any improvements, I’d highly suggest you visit your local GP.

 They’ll be able to determine the severity of your saddle sore, give you professional advice, and even prescribe you better creams for a faster healing process.

 It’s a common issue you shouldn’t be ashamed of.
-Don’t hesitate to see your local GP, because it sure is one of the ways to get fully recovered.
+Don’t hesitate to see your local GP, because it sure is one way to get fully recovered.

-Your goal is to get on a bike as soon as possible, isn’t it?
+Your goal is to get on a bike as soon as possible.

-Saddle sores might start as an issue which isn’t very serious and many cyclists make the common mistake thinking it’s something that will go away in some time.
+Saddle sores might start as an issue that isn’t very serious, and many cyclists make the common mistake thinking it’s something that will go away in some time.

-In the end, you’re having a saddle sore because you rode that extra mile, right?
+In the end, you’re having a saddle sore because you rode that extra mile.

 It shouldn’t be something serious.

-Preventing saddle sores is way easier than treating it.
-And of course, you get to stay on your bike instead of having to stick to your couch.
+Preventing saddle sores is way easier than treating them.
+And, of course, you get to stay on your bike instead of having to stick to your couch.